Rescheduled: Michael Parker

-Thursday, January 18, 2018
+Thursday, March 29, 2018

 UNCG Faculty Center

-The MFA Writing Program at The University of North Carolina at Greensboro will host a fiction reading by Michael Parker on Thursday, January 18th at 7PM in the UNCG Faculty Center on College Avenue.
+The MFA Writing Program at The University of North Carolina at Greensboro will host a fiction reading by Michael Parker on Thursday, March 29th at 7PM in the UNCG Faculty Center on College Avenue.
 The event will celebrate the release of Parker's latest collection of short fiction, Everything Then and Since.
 It is free and open to the public and will be followed by a book signing.

 Michael Parker is the author of six novels – Hello Down There, Towns Without Rivers, Virginia Lovers, If You Want Me To Stay, The Watery Part of the World, All I Have In This World--and two collections of stories, The Geographical Cure and Don’t Make Me Stop Now.
 His short fiction and nonfiction have appeared in various journals including Five Points, the Georgia Review, storySouth, Epoch, the Washington Post, the New York Times Magazine, Oxford American, Shenandoah, The Black Warrior Review, Trail Runner, Runner’s World and Men's Journal.
 He has received fellowships in fiction from the North Carolina Arts Council and the National Endowment for the Arts, as well as the Hobson Award for Arts and Letters, and the North Carolina Award for Literature.
 His work has been anthologized in the Pushcart, New Stories from the South and O. Henry Prize Stories anthologies.